BMX Racer's Guide to Whisper Transcription

 )

-The NEPA AI Video Workspace includes Whisper integration at its core: automatic transcription on import, SRT generation, keyword extraction, and viral moment detection based on transcript analysis.
+NEPA AI's Video Workspace has Whisper integrated: automatic transcription, SRT generation, keyword extraction, and viral moment detection.
 Your footage pipeline starts with a transcript.

-→ Get the AI Video Workspace at /shop/video-workspace
+→ Get the NEPA AI Video Workspace at axon.nepa-ai.com/shop/video-workspace